Gate of Thunder: Retrospective coverage

 Retrospective reviews for Gate of Thunder have been equally positive.
 AllGames Shawn Sackenheim regarded it as one of the best shooters developed on the TurboGrafx-CD despite its simple nature, highly praising its hard rock soundtrack, detailed graphics, diverse backgrounds, lack of slowdown and flickering, and frenetic action but noted that the gameplay lacked innovation.
 IGN Italias Andrea Corritore identified the game as one of the most important shooting games on the PC Engine, alongside Ginga Fukei Densetsu Sapphire, Lords of Thunder and Rayxanber III.
 Reviewing the Virtual Console reissue, Nintendo Lifes Damien McFerran felt that the visuals surpassed those of Thunder Force IV and the best SNES offerings.
 Ferran highly commended the rock soundtrack, boss designs and cutscenes but he concurred with Sackenheim in regards to the gameplay, stating that "there's nothing here that will shock or surprise veterans of the genre".

+In 1997, EGM editors listed it as number 53 on their 100 best console video games of all time, explaining that it stood apart from other shooters due to its CD-quality heavy metal soundtrack and animated backgrounds, which "are as much an enemy in this game as the swarms of enemy bogies or the dozens of bosses and minibosses".
+They added that they chose Gate of Thunder over its sequel, Lords of Thunder, because it is lengthier.

 Reviewing the Virtual Console re-release, GameSpots Frank Provo said that the game is overly short and lacking in innovation, particularly noting the lack of any way of dealing with enemies other than shooting them but the memorable level and boss designs, well-conceived weapons system and consistently outstanding soundtrack make it a worthwhile purchase.
 Eurogamers Dan Whitehead called it a cult title when reviewing the Virtual Console relaunch, praising the catchy melodic rock music and rewarding level design.
 He said it was not the most innovative shooter in terms of overall gameplay, but he felt it was still one of the best.
 Reviewing the Virtual Console release, IGNs Lucas M. Thomas concurred with Provo on most points but argued that Gate of Thunder makes a number of innovations to the shooter genre.